 Fact Sheet #71: Internship Programs Under The Fair Labor Standards Act

-This fact sheet provides general information to help determine whether interns must be paid the minimum wage and overtime under the Fair Labor Standards Act for the services that they provide to “for-profit” private sector employers.
+This fact sheet provides general information to help determine whether interns and students working for “for-profit” employers are entitled to minimum wages and overtime pay under the Fair Labor Standards Act (FLSA).1

 Where to Obtain Additional Information

-* The FLSA makes a special exception under certain circumstances for individuals who volunteer to perform services for a state or local government agency and for individuals who volunteer for humanitarian purposes for private non-profit food banks.
-WHD also recognizes an exception for individuals who volunteer their time, freely and without anticipation of compensation for religious, charitable, civic, or humanitarian purposes to non-profit organizations.
-Unpaid internships in the public sector and for non-profit charitable organizations, where the intern volunteers without expectation of compensation, are generally permissible.
-WHD is reviewing the need for additional guidance on internships in the public and non-profit sectors.
+1 - The FLSA exempts certain people who volunteer to perform services for a state or local government agency or who volunteer for humanitarian purposes for non-profit food banks.
+WHD also recognizes an exception for individuals who volunteer their time, freely and without anticipation of compensation, for religious, charitable, civic, or humanitarian purposes to non-profit organizations.
+Unpaid internships for public sector and non-profit charitable organizations, where the intern volunteers without expectation of compensation, are generally permissible.

 2 - E.g., Benjamin v.
 B & H Educ., Inc., --- F.3d ---, 2017 WL 6460087, at *4-5 (9th Cir.
 Dec.
 19, 2017); Glatt v.
 Fox Searchlight Pictures, Inc., 811 F.3d 528, 536-37 (2d Cir.
 2016); Schumann v.
 Collier Anesthesia, P.A., 803 F.3d 1199, 1211-12 (11th Cir.
 2015); see also Walling v.
 Portland Terminal Co., 330 U.S. 148, 152-53 (1947); Solis v.
 Laurelbrook Sanitarium & Sch., Inc., 642 F.3d 518, 529 (6th Cir.
 2011).